rmontgomery97/snake/README.md

 # snake
-a simple snake game built in JavaScript
+a simple snake game built in JavaScript using MVC organization.